 What this means for you

 You can’t change the geology, but you can control the one thing that drives the damage: soil moisture.
-Keeping it steady — through drainage, gutters, root barriers, and consistent foundation watering in summer — is the cheapest, most effective foundation insurance in Austin.
-And if you’re already seeing warning signs, the movement is telling you the moisture balance has already been lost.
+Keeping it steady — through drainage and grading, gutters, root barriers, and consistent foundation watering in summer — is the cheapest, most effective foundation insurance in Austin.
+And if you’re already seeing warning signs, the movement is telling you the moisture balance has already been lost — at that point, house leveling in Austin restores the elevation while drainage keeps the clay from moving it again.

 Frequently asked questions